-A. The cost for all student parking decals is $75.00 for the first decal; additional decals for the same student are $10.00.
-The cost for all faculty and staff parking decals are $1.00 for every decal purchased.
+A. The cost for all student parking permits is $75.00 for the first permit; additional permits for the same student are $10.00.
+The cost for all employee parking permits are $1.00.
 Permits are valid from September 1 of each year to August 31 of the following year.
-Parking decal purchases are nonrefundable.
+Parking permit purchases are nonrefundable.

-Q. What type of decal do I get?
+Q. What type of permit do I get?

 A. Commuter students will receive a C-Hang Tag; this will permit you to park in the Commuter Parking Lots.
 Resident students who have obtained at least 60 credits will receive a R-Hang Tag; this will permit students to park in the Resident Parking Lots.
 Freshman and sophomore students will be issued a "Storage Parking Only" Hang Tag.
 The Storage Lot, or the General Lot are the only places you can park 24 hours a day, 7 days a week.
 Employees will receive an E-Hang Tag.
 Contractors will receive a contractor Hang Tag.
 Visitors will be issued a visitor parking pass.
 Cars with Commuter "C" permits and Resident "R" permits may park in Faculty and Staff parking areas after 6 p.m. until 3 a.m. only, unless otherwise posted.